Ahmed Abboud Pasha: Al Ahly Football Club

-Abboud Pasha was one of the longest-serving Presidents of Al Ahly SC, Egypt’s oldest and most popular club, serving over a sixteen year period that is often described as 'Ahly’s Golden Years’.
+Abboud Pasha was one of the longest-serving Presidents of Al Ahly SC, Egypt's oldest and most popular club, serving over a sixteen-year period that is often described as 'Ahly's Golden Years’.
 Al Ahly decided to participate in the Egyptian national league for the first time in 1948, and the club then proceeded to win 9 consecutive championships.
 Abboud Pasha refused all government subsidies and supported the club from his private fortune.
-He built a swimming pool complex for the players and acquired additional land so that the club’s grounds extended all the way to the Nile Corniche.
+He built a swimming pool complex for the players and acquired additional land so that the club's grounds extended all the way to the Nile Corniche.

 Later years

-In 1952 Gamal Abdel Nasser mounted a coup d'état in the Egyptian Revolution, eventually becoming President.
+In 1952 Gamal Abdel Nasser mounted a coup d'état in the Egyptian Revolution, eventually becoming president.
 For several years President Nasser refrained from alienating Egypt's industrial leaders – whose know-how was required to help see the 'new Egypt' through its growing period – and almost 10 years after the revolution one of President Nasser's close associates spoke of Abboud Pasha as 'one of the few good Egyptian capitalists [...] who invested his capital in this country'.
-However, Abboud Pasha’s companies and assets were sequestered along with almost every Egyptian company of any size in the sweeping nationalizations of July 1961.
+However, Abboud Pasha's companies and assets were sequestered along with almost every Egyptian company of any size in the sweeping nationalizations of July 1961.
 In 1974 Egypt's highest court of appeals, in the first judgment of its kind, ruled that the confiscation of private citizens’ property was illegal and that compensation or restitution had to be implemented.

 Abboud Pasha was put on a 2-day televised show trial in 1961 in which he was formally charged with illegally selling one of his own ships abroad and working to further British and US interests.
 The second day of the trial was never televised, and viewers were instead met by a blank screen.
 No verdict was ever rendered.
 Instead, the prosecution suddenly announced that the Government had decided to drop the case out of consideration of Abboud Pasha's 'past services to his country'.

-In 1962 Abboud Pasha was allowed to travel to Washington on a special exit visa issued by President Nasser to renegotiate the Exim bank loan of USD 5.5 million that had originally been extended to him personally for his fertiliser plant.
+In 1962 Abboud Pasha was allowed to travel to Washington on a special exit visa issued by President Nasser to renegotiate the Exim bank loan of US$5.5 million that had originally been extended to him personally for his fertiliser plant.
 Despite the fact that the plant had been nationalized by 1962, Exim Bank would only deal with Abboud Pasha.
 He was persuaded not to return to Cairo, as rumours circulated that Nasser intended to imprison him.

 Death

-Ahmed Abboud Pasha lived out his final months in exile, and on 28 December 1963 died of heart failure at Claridge’s Hotel in London.
+Ahmed Abboud Pasha lived out his final months in exile, and on 28 December 1963 died of heart failure at Claridge's Hotel in London.
 His body was never returned to Egypt as the request to bury him in his family's mausoleum in Cairo was refused.